-Insight #1 – The Internet has no Structure
+Insight #1 – The Internet has No Structure

 Many people approach online genealogy searches based on their skills and experience using libraries, physical archives and structured websites such as FamilySearch and Ancestry.
 Unfortunately, this type of approach does not work well with the broader internet.
 Searching on the internet is a bit like searching through the wilds of a jungle.
-The internet has no structure.
-As a result, it takes a different skill set to be successful in finding online genealogy records.

 Searching the internet is fundamentally different than searching a physical archive.
 An archive might be messy (as shown above), but it will have a structure.
 The internet has no inherent structure.